I believe edible flowers are not given the attention they deserve. And the indisputable king of edible flowers has to be the nasturtium.

-Mature in 54-63 days, ‘Jewel’ Mix seeds are extremely vigorous, making this an ideal choice for kids or novice gardeners to try.
+Mature in 54 to 63 days, ‘Jewel’ Mix seeds are extremely vigorous, making this an ideal choice for kids or novice gardeners to try.

 Perfect for flower beds, fences, and walkways, I have also seen this variety grown in conjunction with beans, and it makes a perfect partner for running up a bean pole.

-With 2 1/2-inch blooms in shades of yellow, peach, carmine, and salmon, this nasturtium is also one of the most popular edible varieties, and it reaches a length of 18-24 inches at maturity.
+With two-and-a-half-inch blooms in shades of yellow, peach, carmine, and salmon, this nasturtium is also one of the most popular edible varieties, and it reaches a length of 18 to 24 inches at maturity.

 ‘Jewel’ is also available in a dwarf size, with a bushy growth habit – ideal for containers and window boxes.

-Offering a range of 2- to 3-inch double-spurred flowers in yellow, red, and apricot, this seed mix grows best in full sun, and plants reach a mature height of 10 to 12 inches.
+Offering a range of two- to three-inch double-spurred flowers in yellow, red, and apricot, this seed mix grows best in full sun, and plants reach a mature height of 10 to 12 inches.